jpwyoung/MAUI/README.md

 This is a method for using PCR amplicons to describe microbial diversity.
 A manuscript has been submitted for publication, and a reference will be provided here once it has been published.
 An early version of the method was described in the following preprint: https://www.biorxiv.org/content/10.1101/538587v2.abstract, but the current version is substantially different.

-This repository includes scripts for the analysis of amplicon sequences that incorporate a random sequence tag (seqid or Unique Molecular Identifier).
+This repository includes scripts for the analysis of amplicon sequences that incorporate a random sequence tag (UMI or Unique Molecular Identifier).